+Parameter learning

 Figaro provides both regular (the algorithm is run once) and anytime (the algorithm is run until stopped) versions of some of these algorithms.
 In addition to the built-in algorithms, Figaro provides a number of tools for creating your own reasoning algorithms.

-Figaro can also represent dynamic models and provides a particle filtering algorithm for such models.
+Figaro is free and is released under the (XXX) open-source license.
+The public code repository for Figaro can also be found at https://github.com/p2t2

 This tutorial

 This tutorial is a guide to using Figaro.
 Figaro is a probabilistic programming language, meaning that it can be used to create probabilistic models by writing programs in a programming language.
 In Figaro’s case, the underlying programming language is Scala.
 Scala combines object-oriented and functional programming styles and is interoperable with Java, so a Figaro program can be used within a Java program directly.
 To be precise, Figaro is a Scala library.
 It defines rich data structures for probabilistic models and reasoning algorithms for reasoning with those models.
 Because these are Scala data structures, Figaro models can be created using the full power of Scala.
 These three things are the key to Figaro: the ability to represent an extremely large and interesting class of probabilistic models using these data structures; the ability to use a reasoning algorithm on these data structures to draw conclusions about the probabilistic model; and the ability to create and manipulate the data structures using Scala.
+This means that any function, data structure or operation in Scala or Java be incorporated into a Figaro model, giving the user many powerful tools for building probabilistic models.

 Figaro is also extensible.
 It is easy to create new kinds of data structures in the library, and, while developing new algorithms is a more complex task, Figaro also provides the means to develop new algorithms for the library.

 This tutorial assumes some basic knowledge of probabilistic modeling and inference to derive the maximum benefit from it.
 Also, while this tutorial is not an introduction to Scala, it will explain some Scala constructs as it goes along, so that the reader can make basic use of Figaro after reading the tutorial.
 However, to get the full benefit of Figaro, it is recommended that the reader learn some Scala.
 This could prove well worth the reader’s while, because Scala is a language that combines elegance and practicality in a useful way.
+“Programming in Scala” by Martin Odersky is available for free online.

 After presenting a “Hello world!” example, the tutorial will begin with a discussion of Figaro’s representation, i.e. the data structures that underlie the probabilistic models.
 Next, it will give examples using Scala of creating Figaro models.
 It will then describe how to use the built-in reasoning algorithms, followed by a brief discussion of probabilistic programming for dynamic models.
 The last two sections of the tutorial are geared towards users who want to extend Figaro, first describing how to create new modeling data structures and then describing how to create new algorithms.
+All of the code for the examples presented in this tutorial can be found with the set of examples distributed with Figaro.

 Hello world!